 Can I get course credit for micro-internships?

-At this time micro-internships are not eligible for Pomerantz Career Center internship courses.
+At this time, micro-internships are not eligible for Pomerantz Career Center internship courses.

 What are tips for success on the Parker Dewey micro-internship platform?